Farmer Dancing To Sia’s ‘Cheap Thrills’ In Viral Video Wants To Inspire People To ‘Move In Spite Of Pain’

 “I hope this can inspire anyone to move in spite of pain and I hope this puts a smile on your face for the New Year.”

-In his interview with the Huffington Post, Lavery said that the more than 20,000 comments under the video have come from various groups of people.
+In his interview with the Huffington Post, Lavery said that more than 20,000 comments under the video have come from various groups of people.
 First, fans of Sia love the video for all the obvious reasons.
 Second, people who want to start their day with a smile on their face keep coming back to watch the video.
 And there are also others.

 “People who love goats, people who have back issues, people who are getting older and… people who just love hay.”